 Street Trading Fees

-The fees for the various street trading fees are set out below:
+The current fee for street trading licences have been in place since 2015 and are set out below:

 - Stationary street trading fee - £240